Courses in Religious Studies

 A REL 402 (= A CLC 402) Greek and Roman Religion (3)

 Survey of Greek and Roman religions at large followed by a detailed examination of the so-called mystery religions.
 Interdisciplinary in nature, it employs not only religious but also philosophical, especially ethical, literary, historical and archaeological materials.
 Only one version of A REL 402 may be taken for credit.
 Prerequisite(s): junior or senior standing and some background in either classical or religious studies.
+May not be offered in 2013-2014.

 A REL 403 (= A CLC 403) Roman Civilization and Christianity (3)

 Roman civilization in the late Empire; the relation between pagan and Christian culture based on a study of literary and archaeological sources.
 Only one version of A REL 403 may be taken for credit.
 Prerequisite(s): A CLC 134 or A HIS 235.
+May not be offered in 2013-2014.

 A REL 450 (= A EAS 450; formerly A REL/A EAS 393) Readings in Buddhist Texts (3)